ProjectTwelve/airdrop-interface/README.md

 1. Each verified game will get 1 Developer specific NFT.
 2. The NFT has 4 categories: orange, purple, blue and green.
-3. The amount of $P12 that developers can claim is based on their games' reviews and publish date.
+3. The amount of P12 tokens that developers can claim is based on their games' reviews and publish date.

 ### Result Files